 - Developing and planning a security strategy.
 (Evaluation of risks to the company's critical assets and decision making.)

 This hybrid method combines attack trees, STRIDE, and CVSS methods.
 It addresses several pressing issues with threat modeling for cyber-physical systems that contain complex interdependencies in their components.
 The first step is building components attack trees for the STRIDE categories.
 These trees illustrate the dependencies in the attack categories and low-level component attributes.
 Then the CVSS method is applied, calculating the scores for all the tree's components.

 There are several ways to assess security threats, which is great as the threats are real and will continue as hackers develop new ways to conduct their dark activities.

 Do You Want a Career in Cyber-Security?

 The prevalence of cybercrime is creating countless career opportunities for the right person.
 Simplilearn offers a comprehensive selection of cybersecurity-related courses that equip you to tackle the challenges of the 21st century.

 The CISSP certification course helps you develop expertise in defining IT architecture, so you can design, build, and maintain a secure business environment based on global information security standards.
-The course covers industry best practices and prepares you for the CISSP certification exam held by (ISC)².
+The cyber security course in india covers industry best practices and prepares you for the CISSP certification exam held by (ISC)².
 You get 67 hours of in-depth learning, five simulation tests to get you ready for CISSP certification, and the 30 CPEs needed for taking the exam.